Jordan School District (JSD) DLI Salary Placement Guidelines and Procedures :

-- Educators with a J1 Visa have their Bachelor's degree and 3 years of teaching experience in their country of origin verified through the application process and do not need to provide JSD with any additional verification to be placed on salary level 4 (Bachelors + 3 years of experience).
-The Human Resource department will still need copies of your original transcripts and documentation.
-Only education beyond a Bachelor's degree and experience beyond 3 years require the above mentioned Credential Evaluations and VOE's.
+- Educators with a J1 Visa have their Bachelor's degree and 3 years of teaching experience in their country of origin verified through the application process and do not need to provide JSD with any additional verification.
+The Human Resource department will still need copies of your original transcripts and previous employment documentation.

 - Fingerprinting for background checks are completed through the Utah State Board of Education (USBE).